lenjen222/Python-CSV-converter/README.txt

 Output Files:
 TeamReport.csv: Contains two values per line, the team name, and the total gross revenue of the team’s sales.
 ProductReport.csv: Each line contains the product name, gross revenue from sales of the product, total number of units sold, and the total cost of all discounts provided on the product.
+While the code focuses on these named files, the code will soon be tweaked to allow any number of file arguements and file names.
+The data processing will be next in the near future.